ccrisc/rails-magazzino/README.md

 # rails_magazzino

 This is my first Rails app.
-It is a simple orders stock management system developed in Rails 7 with Webpacker.
+It is a very basic web application for efficient management of orders, customers, and inventory developed in Rails 7 with Webpacker.

 ### Built With
 <p align="left">